-- 1. CALLS ON the Director General, Secretariat, Commissions and Members to: - a. recognise the value and advocate for a multilaterally agreed definition and frameworks for ecological corridors as a spatially explicit conservation measure, that reflects biocultural diversity and supports multifunctional landscapes, assisting in the full implementation of the KMGBF, especially for Target 3, and encourage further actions to advance this work, in line with the IUCN Connectivity Guidelines and the KBA Standard'; and - b. engage across a full range of appropriate governance authorities and other partners to identify potential ecological corridors in line with the IUCN Connectivity Guidelines and supported by the KBA Standard and other complementary tools; and - c. strengthen overall commitment, funding and capacity toward the design, governance, management, monitoring and implementation of ecological corridors and ecological networks at site level using the IUCN Connectivity Guidelines; - d. encourage the adoption of corridor typologies, such as biocultural corridors, that promote coexistence between biodiversity conservation and sustainable livelihoods, particularly in productive landscapes shaped by traditional practices and agroforestry systems; - 2.
-INVITES Members, governments and other institutions to use the IUCN Connectivity Guidelines to identify, and as relevant, recognise/designate ecological corridors; - 3.
-INVITES Members, governments, donors, finance institutions and the private sector to support further development of the World Database on Ecological Corridors and other complementary tools to facilitate reporting; and - 4.
+- 1. CALLS ON the Director General, Secretariat, Commissions and Members to: - a. recognise the value and advocate for a multilaterally agreed definition and frameworks for ecological corridors as an area-based conservation measure that would enable the full implementation of the KMGBF, especially for Target 3, and encourage further discussions to advance this work; and - b. engage across a full range of appropriate governance authorities and other partners to identify potential ecological corridors in line with the IUCN Connectivity Guidelines; and

+- c. secure and strengthen overall commitment, funding and capacity toward the design, governance, management, monitoring and implementation of ecological corridors and ecological networks at site level using the IUCN Connectivity Guidelines; - 2.
+INVITES Members, governments and other institutions to use the IUCN Connectivity Guidelines to identify, propose and designate ecological corridors; - 3.
+INVITES Members, governments, donors, finance institutions and the private sector to support further development of the World Database on Ecological Corridors; and - 4.
 ENCOURAGES donors, finance institutions and the private sector to provide appropriate financial support for ecological corridors to sustain long-term effective conservation.